-Please read How does a mouthpiece work and How does a mouthpiece relate to the horn?? before starting to select one for your horn.
+Please read – How a mouthpiece works – and – How a mouthpiece relates to the horn .
 Once you understand my philosophy of mouthpiece function, you will be ready to match one to your instrument.

 Here we go!